-What’s important is that the tuner does its job pretty well, and most of the people will find it amazing it anyway.
+What’s important is that the tuner does its job pretty well, and most people will find it amazing anyway.
 This is especially the case with people for whom this will be their first tuner ever.
 Some of the more experienced will however notice the gap between this and a more premium tuner.

-The Snark uses the high sensitivity piezo sensor to detect a note.
+The Snark uses the high-sensitivity piezo sensor to detect a note.
 The display is bright and clear, and it’s adjustable (can rotate 360 degrees).
 It even has a battery-saving feature that dims the light after ten seconds and completely shuts down the tuner after two minutes of idleness.

 Also, since this is a higher-end Snark model, it has a built-in metronome, plus a feature that allows for tuning with a capo on.
 Although this sounds cool, it’s actually pretty simple and almost a gimmick.
-Basically. he tuner displays the EBGDAE standard tuning wherever you place the capo.
+Basically. the tuner displays the EBGDAE standard tuning wherever you place the capo.

-All in all, if you want a most budget friendly tuner out there, good enough for day to day tuning, this little Snark is your guy.
+All in all, if you want a most budget-friendly tuner out there, good enough for day-to-day tuning, this little Snark is your guy.

 To read our full in-depth review of the Snark ST-8 click here.